$E_n$-cell attachments and a local-to-global principle for homological stability: Introduction

 \begin{corollary} Suppose that $X$ is a charged algebra in spaces, then $X \simeq \int_{\R^n} X$ has homological stability if and only if $\int_M X$ has homological stability for all oriented connected non-compact $n$-dimensional manifolds $M$. \end{corollary}

-One cannot prove this corollary using our techniques while solely working in the category of spaces, because it is not always possible to kill off a homology class by attaching a topological cell and $\pi_1$ might change in a fashion undetected by homology.
+Note that to prove this theorem, our methods require that we work in a stable category, like chain complexes.
+Thus, even though we are primarily interested in $E_n$-algebras in spaces, it is helpful to also consider $E_n$-algebras in chain complexes.

-The above corollary gives us two new techniques for proving homological stability theorems.
+The above results give us two new techniques for proving homological stability theorems.
 The first involves proving homological stability locally and then applying the local-to-global homological stability principle.
 In Subsection \ref{subseclocalglobal} we will give several examples of this.
-Here, we illustrate it by giving a new proof of Steenrod's result from \cite{Srod} that symmetric powers exhibit homological stability.
+Here, we illustrate it by giving a new proof of Steenrod's result that symmetric powers exhibit homological stability \cite{Srod}.

-\begin{example} Let $\mr{Sym}_k(M)$ denote the quotient $M^k/\fS_k$ where the action of the symmetric group permutes the terms.
+\begin{example} Let $\mr{Sym}_k(M)$ denote the quotient space $M^k/\fS_k$ with the symmetric group $\fS_k$ acting by permuting the terms.
 We have that

-and since $\mr{Sym}_k(\R^n)$ is contractible for all $k$ and $n$, the framed $E_n$-algebra $\bigsqcup_{k \geq 0} \mr{Sym}_{k}(\R^n)$ trivially has homological stability.
-Thus the spaces $\mr{Sym}_k(M)$ have homological stability whenever $M$ is an oriented connected non-compact manifold of dimension $n \geq 2$.
-As symmetric powers are homotopy invariant, this actually proves homological stability for symmetric powers of any finite CW-complex by embedding it in some $\bR^n$ and taking a regular neighborhood.
+and since $\mr{Sym}_k(\R^n)$ is contractible for all $k$ and $n$, trivially the framed $E_n$-algebra $\bigsqcup_{k \geq 0} \mr{Sym}_{k}(\R^n)$ has homological stability.
+Corollary \ref{cortopstab} implies that the spaces $\mr{Sym}_k(M)$ have homological stability whenever $M$ is an oriented connected non-compact manifold of dimension $n \geq 2$.
+As symmetric powers are homotopy invariant, this actually proves homological stability for symmetric powers of any finite connected CW-complex by embedding it in some Euclidean space $\bR^n$ and taking a regular open neighborhood.
 This argument extends to ENR's by definition of an ENR and to arbitrary CW-complexes by exhaustion using finite subcomplexes. \end{example}

 The second new technique involves deducing homological stability from the existence of bounded $E_n$-cell decompositions.
 In Subsection \ref{subseccells}, we give several examples of this, including a large improvement over previously known homological stability ranges for bounded symmetric powers.